 Norfolk is served by two trunk roads: the A11 from London and Cambridge, and the A47 from the west.
-The A47 continues as the A12 trunk road from Great Yarmouth to Lowestoft.
+The A47 continues from Great Yarmouth to Lowestoft.
 The A11 is fully dual carriageway and the corridor will see some of the largest scale growth planned in the county (at Thetford, Attleborough, Wymondham, Hethersett and the Norwich fringe at Colney/Cringleford).
 The A47 is a mix of single and dual carriageway, both within and beyond Norfolk.